Ted Rogers

 Cleveland native and Cornell University alumnus Edward A. “Ted” Rogers was a broadcast executive for a California ad agency in 1950 when he was hired by Richard Nixon to help with personal appearances and TV interviews.
 He is credited with saving Nixon’s political career in 1952 by writing the infamous “Checkers” speech that kept him on as Dwight D. Eisenhower’s running mate.

-In 1979 the pair sold WQSR to Cosmos Broadcasting but held on to the AM.
-Ted remained active in Sarasota civic and community affairs for many years and died there following a long illness on March 13, 2003 at the age of 82.
+Rogers was active in Sarasota civic and community affairs for many years and died there following a long illness on March 13, 2003 at the age of 82.

 Station History